TileDB-Inc/TileDB-R/README.md

     > remotes::install_github("TileDB-Inc/TileDB-R")
     ...
     > library(tiledb)
-    TileDB R 0.17.0 with TileDB Embedded 2.13.0.
-See https://tiledb.com for more information.
+    TileDB R 0.19.1 with TileDB Embedded 2.15.2 on Ubuntu 22.04.
+    See https://tiledb.com for more information about TileDB.
     > help(package=tiledb)

 If the TileDB library is installed in a custom location, you need to pass the explicit path: